Europe External Programme with Africa: Leadership and structure

+As of March 2024, EEPA/Africa's president was Julia Duncan-Cassell.

 In May 2020, EEPA/Advisors had three part-time employees and in January 2021, EEPA/Africa had seven part-time employees.
 Neither had persons accredited to access the European Parliament (EP).

 Eritrean human rights lawyer Daniel Mekonnen states that he worked for EEPA/Africa during 2016–2018.

 Aims

 EEPA/Advisors describes its aims as influencing European foreign policy supporting development and human rights.
 EEPA/Africa describes it aims as using research and distribution of information to promote human rights and justice in Africa, especially in the Horn of Africa and North Africa, and by influencing European Union (EU) actions and policy towards Africa.

 Actions

-EEPA/Africa published daily situation reports on the Tigray conflict starting on 17 December 2020.
+EEPA/Africa published daily situation reports on the Tigray War starting on 17 December 2020.
 Its 18 December report stated that the Negash mosque had been "first bombed and later looted by Ethiopian and Eritrean troops".